 A Quaker education prepares young people for a world that is constantly changing, and a future we cannot predict.
 We rely upon a timeless set of values and a philosophy developed over 300 years of experience in educating children.
+Keep reading to find out more about the benefits of education following our educational philosophies and take a look at the different Quaker schools in the England and Ireland.

 We support the academic, social, physical, cultural and spiritual development of all our students.
 Many of our students achieve highly in their academic studies, and often go on to further study in their first-choice higher education institution.
 All are given the opportunity to develop passions and skills that will last the rest of their lives.